We tested the 11 Best AgencyAnalytics Alternatives in 2026

 4. Looker Studio (a.k.a.
 Google Data Studio)

-Best for: Freelancers, boutique agencies, and Google-centric marketing teams.
+Best for: Freelancers, boutique agencies, and Google-centric marketing teams working with modest budgets.

 Google’s free reporting tool, Looker Studio, is a popular choice among marketers.